ayermeko/minishell/README.md

 int access(const char *pathname, int mode) - function is used to check the accessibility of a file (or a path) for certain types of operations.
 It checks whether the calling process has permission to read, write, or execute a specified file, or simply if the file exists.

 pid_t fork(void) - for creating a child process, where they have different memory spaces, instead of a threads.

+## How to Run Program

+To compile and run the minishell program, follow these steps:

+1. First you need to copy repo
+   '''
+   git clone
+   '''